E-r-1-c/networking-labs/04-network-security/03-secure-remote-management/README.md

 crypto key generate rsa
 ```

-The initial default key size of 512 bits was not large enough for SSH version 2 in Packet Tracer.
+The default 512-bit key size was not large enough for SSH version 2 in Packet Tracer.

-A larger RSA key size was generated so SSH version 2 could be used.
+A key size of at least 768 bits was used instead.

+The RSA keys are used by SSH to establish the encrypted connection.

 ---